-The term homo economicus (‘economic man’) refers to people as they’re portrayed in certain economic theories, where they’re seen as ideal decision-making machines, with flawless rationality, unlimited cognitive capacity, perfect access to information, and a narrow-range of consistent, self-interested goals.
+The economic man (or homo economicus) is a conceptualization of people as ideal decision-making machines, with flawless rationality, unlimited cognitive capacity, perfect access to information, and a narrow range of consistent, self-interested goals.

 Roughly speaking, this means that the homo economicus can be seen as someone who only cares about maximizing things such as profit, and who is able to make decisions that allow them to pursue this goal in an optimal manner.